Coffee is great. I like coffee. A lot.

 - On a flat surface and use a squeegee to remove excess water

-Also, the reason that I pre-soak the print before toning is that I’ve done a few tests and found that pre-soaking can reduce some blotchiness.
-This only needs to be done at the very beginning and not if you’re resubmerging in the coffee to deepen the tint.
+The reason that I pre-soak the print before toning is that I’ve done a few tests and found that pre-soaking can reduce some blotchiness of the coffee.
+This only needs to be done at the very beginning, but not again if re-submerging in the coffee to deepen the tint.

 Random Tidbits